-2.6 Removing the Differential Carrier ☐ Remove both adjuster nut locking tabs.☐ Loosen both bearing caps.
+2.6 Removing the Differential Carrier ☐ Remove both adjuster nut locking tabs. ☐ Loosen both bearing caps.
 Using the appropriate adjuster nut wrench, loosen the adjuster nuts at least half a turn.
-Remove the bearing caps, adjuster nuts, and tapered roller bearing cups.
+Remove the bearing caps.
 Carefully remove the differential carrier.
 NOTE: The differential carrier is heavy and quite difficult to handle when covered in oil.
 Take care not to drop it.